 The bike pedals come with toe straps for athletic shoes.
 You slip your shoes in to the basket and tighten up the straps to hold them in place.
 You get a good secure grip on the pedal for pulling and pushing through the stroke and won’t be concerned with your foot slipping out while you are standing on them.

-They don’t take specialist shoes but the company does have clip-in pedals that can be bought in addition for $99.
+They don’t take specialist shoes but the company does have clip-in pedals that can be bought separately.
 It does fit pedals with 9/16″ thread so you can use your own pedals if you want.